hdelva/fosite/thesis/report.md

 If the current namespace has $n$ frames, and the given path has $m$ nodes, we must add $m-n$ frames -- corresponding to the last $m-n$ path nodes.
 The correctness of this approach relies on a bit of inductive reasoning.

-The active execution path will always be at least as long as the number of frames of a namespace.
-All the namespaces that have changed have the same number of frames.
+The active execution path will always be at least as long as the number of frames in any namespace.
+All the namespaces that have been changed have the same number of frames.
 If a change has been made in the current branch, growing has added frames until there are as many frames as there are nodes in the execution path.
 If a change was made in some branch that's already been executed, and is thus no longer part of the execution path, merge operations will have reduced the number of frames until the length is equal to the length of execution path.
-The namespaces that have not changed have strictly less frames, corresponding to the length of the execution path of their last change.
+The namespaces that have not been changed have strictly less frames, corresponding to the length of the execution path of their last change.

-The cause nodes of the frames form a prefix of the active execution path.
-This more of a feature of the language than of the interpreter.
-Since Python does not have a `goto` statement, there's a fixed structure to the branching points.
+The cause nodes of the frames of any namespace form a prefix of the active execution path.
+This is a trait of the language, since Python (or any other language we'd target) does not have a `goto` statement, there's a fixed structure to the branching points.

 #### Merge

-The merge operation combines the results of the last frame, removes it, and puts the merged result into the last frame.
+The merge operation combines the results of the last frame, removes it, and puts the merged result into the frame that is now last.
 An argument determines the destination of every subframe's content -- either into the regular branch or into a statis chamber.
-The method is specific to function scoping, but block scoping can be done in a similar way.
+The current method is specific to function scoping, but block scoping can be added in a similar way.

 \begin{code}
   \begin{tcblisting}{listing only,